Healthy Homes Assessment Epuni

 Draught Stopping Epuni

-Draughts are a major cause of lower temperatures in houses.
-A damp house will cost more to heat, which completed jobs in wasting money and energy.
+Draughts increase the likelihood of lower temperatures in households.
+A cold house is more expensive to heat, which means wasting money and energy.

-If you can feel external air coming in or the sound of a clear draught emanating from a crack or a gap and you are able to feel it, it’s likely to be a gap or hole that needs sealing in some way.
-Cracks or gaps with large gaps must be stopped permanently.
-Cracks that are greater than 3mm and let air in or out within your house need the sealing.
-In the case of an open fireplace isn’t used it can cause draughts and should be shut from.
-Landlords and property managers are accountable for making sure that these draughts are stopped whenever possible.
+If you can feel external air flowing in or a clear draught out of a hole or gap and you can feel it, it is probably a gap or crack that needs sealing in any way.
+Large gaps and cracks should be fixed permanently.
+Any gaps greater than 3mm that let air in or out from the home need sealing.
+For instance, if an open fireplace isn’t used it can cause draughts and must be sealed from.
+Landlords and property managers are responsible for ensuring that such draughts are squelched as far as imaginable.

-There is no need to block holes or gaps which are part of the building.
-For example, tiny gaps around doors and windows may be required to allow for the movement of the building as the home heats and cools, so that they are able to be closed and opened rather than being stuck.
-We will check the windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps which are part of the construction.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the building as the home heats and cools, so that they are able to be closed and opened rather instead of being stuck.
+We will examine the windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections